Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 - Triage tasks as needed (see next step)

-3 Assess & Triage – How to Find Time for Self-care in Your Busy Schedule
+Assess & Triage – How to Find Time for Self-care in Your Busy Schedule

 Routinely assessing and triaging your calendar is a great way to find time for self-care in your busy schedule.
-This process will help you identify low priority tasks.
+This process will help you identify low-priority tasks.

 How to Assess

-I like to assess or survey my calendar at least once or twice a week.
 Although I work hard to filter appointments through my values list, some things still get through-especially during holidays or when my kids have busy school months.

 Highlight those that do not align with what you’ve determined to be your priorities (which are in your values list).